-Marcus Schneider is Director of Initiative Planning for Climate Imperative.
+Marcus Schneider is Senior Director of Initiative Planning for Climate Imperative.
 Prior to joining Climate Imperative, Marcus ran a consulting practice supporting some of the country’s largest climate change policy funders and most influential strategists.

 Before that, Marcus directed one of the leading climate change grantmaking programs in the U.S. at the Energy Foundation for almost two decades.
 In various roles at the Energy Foundation, he created funding portfolios that were foundational to many of the biggest U.S. climate policy developments including California’s world-leading climate programs, the Regional Greenhouse Gas Initiative cap-and-trade program, initial implementation of the U.S. Clean Power Plan, the creation of the Western Climate Initiative, numerous corporate carbon reduction commitments, and many others.
 Under Marcus’s leadership the Energy Foundation’s Climate Program grew tenfold.
 He also conceived and led new strategic initiatives for the Energy Foundation focused on engaging non-environmental constituencies, enhancing climate change communications, building the network of conservative climate leaders, and transitioning from top-down to more locally-driven grantmaking.

 Marcus was the founding co-chair of the Climate and Energy Funders Group, an affinity group comprising most of the country’s climate and energy funders.
 He holds an M.S. in Energy and Resources from the University of California, Berkeley as well as an undergraduate degree in physics and environmental studies from Oberlin College.

 By continuing to browse or by clicking ‘Accept’, you agree to the storing of cookies on your device to enhance your site experience and for analytical purposes.
 To learn more about how we use the cookies, please see our cookies policy.